 - The New England Conservatory Counseling Center

-- Rhode Island College Counseling Center (William James College Consortium)
+- Rhode Island College Counseling Center (WJC Consortium)

-- Roger Williams University (William James College Consortium)
+- Roger Williams University Counseling Center (WJC Consortium)

 - Shriners Burn Hospital

-Incoming students may request that their current work site be evaluated as a practicum site: the "job as placement" option.
-Such requests should be made on the admissions application and then discussed at the admissions interviews.
+Incoming students may request that their current work site be evaluated as a clinical practicum site: the "job as placement" option.
+Such requests should be made on the admissions application.
 Decisions regarding these requests are made after admission but prior to registration.
-Approval is contingent upon a site meeting William James College training requirements and is for one year only.
+Approval is contingent upon a site meeting William James College training requirements and is for the first year of training only.

 All trainees engage in advanced clinical practicum training during Year III of the clinical doctoral program.
 The training occurs on a part-time basis and students spend a minimum of 960 hours (24 hours per week) at their site.
 Advanced clinical practicum training goals are consistent with the curricular goals of the student’s training year and continue to address the full range of competencies endorsed by the APA and our doctoral program.

 Students pursue one of two training paths after completing Advanced Clinical Practicum I.

 Students either complete Advanced Clinical Practicum II during Year IV and go on to complete a full-time APA internship during Year V.